astorDev/nist/dotnet/logging/docs/req-resp.md

 ## Making it even better

-There are still some problems with what we got, however:
+There are still some problems with what we have, however:

-1. Note that because we have path variable `partyId` the value of `path` field is not the same for a single endpoint.
+1. Note that because we have the path variable `partyId` the value of the `path` field is not the same for a single endpoint.
 That will prevent us from getting analytics by a specific endpoint.
-2. There's no connection between request response log and the log of an occurred exception.
-Which can make it complicated to find the exact exception for a unsuccessful responses.
+2. There's no connection between the request-response log and the log of an occurred exception.
+Which can make it complicated to find the exact exception for an unsuccessful response.
 Especially, when the exception is unrecognized.
-3. The log still takes a lot of space due to a number of reasons.
+3. The log still takes up a lot of space due to a number of reasons.
 First, we have useless unremovable fields (`RequestBodyStatus`, `PathBase`).
-Secondly, we have a very "wide" format, using in total 4 rows for method, path and query string.
+Secondly, we have a very "wide" format, using in total of 4 rows for method, path, and query string.

-Fortunatelly, we have a nuget package that covers the blind spots in the built-in library.
+Fortunately, we have a nuget package that covers the blind spots in the built-in library.
 Let's check it out.
 First, we'll need to install it:

 ```shell
 dotnet add package Nist.Logging